AndrewPomorski/ProLogger/README.md

  - Browser support

-The idea is to making as fully-featured as possible without adding too much overhead to something as basic as logging.
+The underlying concept behind ProLogger is to make it as fully-featured as possible without adding too much overhead to something as basic as logging.
-The minified file is only 3.8K small, however the goal is to go under 2KB and dependancy-free.
-Right now ProLogger uses amazing [chalk](https://github.com/chalk/chalk) to print beautiful and readable messages.
+The minified file is only **3.8K** small, however the goal is to go under 2KB and dependancy-free.
+Right now ProLogger uses amazing [chalk](https://github.com/chalk/chalk) library to print beautiful and readable messages.

 ## Usage